 Here's how dry brining works: "The salt draws the juices out of the turkey, then the salt dissolves into the turkey juices.
 Then, once the salt is dissolved, that meat-juice brine is reabsorbed into the turkey's meat, breaking down muscle proteins and giving way to the most tender, moist meat that's seasoned throughout."
 (Epicurious.com)

 2 baking powder

 Keep in mind, that covered a HUGE turkey.
 We make sure to cover every inch of the bird, paying special care to coat the legs and wings.

 Some good reads on the topic:

 For its last 6 hours in the fridge uncover the turkey to air dry the skin.
 We tend to let most of our meats come close to room temperature before cooking, and that is true of our turkey as well.
 Let the turkey stand for an hour outside the fridge, so it warms up faster in the oven.
 This also helps further dry the skin before cooking.

 We love butter.
 We rub room temperature butter under the skin where we can (we're careful not to tear it), then all over the outside and inside the cavity too.

 Stuff The Neck Cavity With An Apple

 A lot of information out there suggests that the cavity of the turkey shouldn't be filled with stuffing because it increases cooking time.
 There are concerns about food safety and turkey moisture.
 We say pish!!
 We've never had an issue.
-This is a time honoured tradition that reminds us of our parents and grandparents.
+This is a time honoured tradition that reminds us of the wonderful turkey dinners that our parents and grandparents prepared for us.
 There are some things we like doing the old-fashioned way.